Using Retirement Funds to Buy a HomeIf you’re making a broker change, this is the time of year for your new plans.

 If you are thinking about being part of a team, interview multiple teams before deciding which one to join

-6. What fees do you charge agents, and which ones are optional?
+6. What fees do you charge agents, and which are optional?

 If you don’t need a desk, you don’t want to pay for one.
-You’ll want a brokerage that, at minimum, that offers a website, lead capture, and customer relationship management (CRM).
+You’ll want a brokerage that offers a website, lead capture, and customer relationship management (CRM), at minimum.

 7. What are your commission tiers, and is there a cap?